 Council is required under Section 151 & Section 156 of the Local Government Act 1999, to consult the public on any changes to rating methodologies.
-Consultation was undertaken in conjunction with the consultation required for the Annual Business Plan, which is expressly allowed under that act.
+Consultation was undertaken in conjunction with the consultation required for the Annual Business Plan, which is expressly allowed under that Act by Section 151(8a).

-Suggestions and Feedback on the 2015-2016 Annual Business Plan
+Suggestions and Feedback on the 2017-2018 Annual Business Plan

-Feedback and suggestions regarding Council's draft Annual Business Plan 2015-2016, draft Rating Policy 2015-2016, draft Long Term Financial Plan 2015-2035 and draft Fees and Charges 2015-2016 were required in writing by 4:00pm Friday 26 June 2015.
-Written feedback or suggestions were to be addressed to the Chief Executive Officer PO Box 43 Quorn SA 5433.
+Feedback and suggestions regarding Council's draft Annual Business Plan 2017-2018, draft Rating Policy 2017-2018, draft Long Term Financial Plan 2017-2037 and draft Fees and Charges 2017-2018 were required in writing by 5:00pm on Friday 23 June 2017.
+Written feedback or suggestions were to be addressed to the Finance and Administration Manager, The Flinders Ranges Council, PO Box 43, Quorn SA 5433.